Nordic Dynamics

 04.Where ownership or reporting logic may be limiting trust.

-06.Whether the environment is realistically ready to support more advanced analytical and AI-driven use.
+06.How ready the environment is to support more advanced analytical and AI-driven use.

 The goal is not to produce abstract observations, but to identify what should be strengthened so the platform becomes more stable, more reliable, and more aligned with enterprise needs.